 Since polyester has a lower melting point, it can stretch naturally.
 That’s why Mylar takes the lead in this comparison.

 The UltraCote will more likely be wrinkled or slacked when exposed to the sun.
-However, MonoKote or Mylar won’t have that much problem when exposed.
+However, MonoKote or Mylar won’t have that many problems when exposed.

 Simply put, the MonoKote will stay shrunken for longer.
 This will significantly increase your experience.